 - quatre heures quarante-cinq – 4:45 = cinq heures moins le quart: 4:45

-BUT if it’s after noon (after 12) there are a right way, and a wrong way, to tell time in French.
+BUT if it’s afternoon (after 12) there is a right way, and a wrong way, to tell the time in French.
 Here are a few examples:

 - The right way to tell time: treize heures quinze